smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

 You can use the ThanoSQL Table REST API for several CRUD operations on your ThanoSQL DB tables.

 !!!
 Note "__Table Object__"
-    A table object consists of four main componenets:
+    A table object consists of four main components:

     1. *`name`: The name of the table
     2. *`schema`: The schema that the table is a part of